LeNPaul/that-hungry-mind/_posts/journal/2016-07-05-Making-Exercise-a-Habit.md

 It goes without saying that exercise is important, not only for our general physical health, but for our mental well-being.

-Regular exercise has been shown to combat stress and anxiety, as well as improve our focus, memory, and imagination  [1].
-In addition, regular exercise lowers our chances of developing diseases ranging from the common cold to heart disease, to cognitive decline and dementia later in life  [2].
+Regular exercise has been shown to combat stress and anxiety, as well as <a href="http://qz.com/592569/a-neuroscientist-says-theres-a-powerful-benefit-to-exercise-that-is-rarely-discussed/">improve our focus, memory, and imagination</a>.
+In addition, regular exercise lowers our chances of developing diseases ranging from the common cold to heart disease, to <a href="http://science.howstuffworks.com/life/exercise-happiness.htm">cognitive decline and dementia later in life</a>.

 I talked about the habit loop in a previous post, and how it can be applied to make reading a habit.
 Using that same idea, a habit of exercise can be created as well.
-For more on the habit loop, check out my post on Quora on how to make reading a habit.
+For more on the habit loop, check out my post on Quora on <a href="https://hungryminds.quora.com/How-to-Make-Reading-a-Habit">how to make reading a habit</a>.

 **Using the Habit Loop to Exercise More**

 Here is a strategy that uses the habit loop to build a habit of exercise:

-1. The Keystone Habit: Track all of your workouts in a notebook or app on your phone (I personally use Evernote), set a reminder to weigh yourself at least once a week. and take a progress picture of your body every week.
+1. **The Keystone Habit:** Track all of your workouts in a notebook or app on your phone (I personally use <a href="https://evernote.com">Evernote</a>), set a reminder to weigh yourself at least once a week. and take a progress picture of your body every week.

-2. The Cue: View your progress that you have tracked for yourself daily, put on your exercise gear, and walk out the door.
+2. **The Cue:** View your progress that you have tracked for yourself daily, put on your exercise gear, and walk out the door.

-3. The Routine: Set aside time to exercise regularly, and pick a simple exercise routine to start with, something that you enjoy doing (see the end of this post for some good routines to start on).
+3. **The Routine:** Set aside time to exercise regularly, and pick a simple exercise routine to start with, something that you enjoy doing (see the end of this post for some good routines to start on).

-4. The Reward: Within a few weeks, you should be seeing progress in your exercising, and feel more accomplished, happier, and confident.
+4. **The Reward:** Within a few weeks, you should be seeing progress in your exercising, and feel more accomplished, happier, and confident.

 It is important that you measure progress quantitatively, using numbers such as how many steps you take in a day, how far you are able to run without resting, or how much weight you are able to lift, rather than depending on the mirror to measure progress.